MillerLabFTW/OpenSLS/Slicing and Gcode  Munge/README.txt

 G-code Munging
 The G-code output from slicing an STL model is meant to be interpreted by a melt extrusion printer, not SLS.
 Thus, the G-code must be modified so that Z changes invoke the addition of a new powder layer and XY motion is assigned the appropriate laser firing behavior.

+##New Python munging script

+We wrote a simple Python script to perform the necessary G-code edits.
+It is described in detail in our Supporting Information file for our PLOS ONE paper and posted here.
+Simply run the Python script and you will be prompted to choose a file to munge.

+A neat function of the new munge script is the ability to slice laser power settings into the geometry.
+This is done by associating extruders in Slic3r with power settings in the munge script.

+## Old PHP script

 We performed munging (data editing) of the G-code with a custom PHP script that is available on the OpenSLS Github repository.
 The PHP script is run from the command line as follows (example in Windows operating system):